BRTNetwork/brt-lib/docs/index.md

 }).catch(console.error);
 ```

-RippleAPI is designed to work in [Node.js](https://nodejs.org) version 6 or higher.
+BRTAPI is designed to work in [Node.js](https://nodejs.org) version 6 or higher.
 Ripple recommends Node.js v10 LTS.

-The code samples in this documentation are written with ECMAScript 6 (ES6) features, but `RippleAPI` also works with ECMAScript 5 (ES5).
+The code samples in this documentation are written with ECMAScript 6 (ES6) features, but `BRTAPI` also works with ECMAScript 5 (ES5).
 Regardless of whether you use ES5 or ES6, the methods that return Promises return [ES6-style promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 <aside class="notice">
 All the code snippets in this documentation assume that you have surrounded them with this boilerplate.